 We saw that the concept of exaltation we use today comes from the ancient Babylonian astrologers.
-It is unreasonable to use the same model today, because the planets change the sign in which they reach their maximum ecliptic latitude.
-Furthermore these observations were made using the sidereal zodiac, not the tropical one that is now used in Western astrology.
+It is unreasonable to use the same concept today, because the planets change the sign in which they reach their greatest ecliptic latitude.
+Furthermore these observations were made using the sidereal zodiac, not the tropical one currently used in Western astrology.

 If we reflect the planets in the other half of the chart the same way we did for the first axis, we will see that there is a second sign of exaltation for the planets.

 |Exaltations in the Lunar semicircle||Exaltations in the Lunar Solar semicircle|

 |Mercury in Gemini (the same as its rulership, meaning the planet is very strong in this sign)

 Saturn in Libra